connected-web/vuesite-template/README.md

 ## How to get started

-- Copy this template in GitHub.
+- Copy this template in GitHub
-- Check out the code locally.
+- Check out the code locally
 - Run: `npm install`
 - Run: `node first-time-setup.js`
 - Go to [Github > Settings > Pages](https://github.com/connected-web/vuesite-template/settings/pages) and enable publishing from the `gh-pages` branch